 Providers are responsible for obtaining prior authorization from Commonwealth Care Alliance before providing services.
-Please consult your contract, review the "Prior Authorization Requirements" section of this manual, or contact the Commonwealth Care Alliance Member Services department to determine if prior authorization is needed.
+Please consult your contract, review Section 4 of this manual, or contact the Commonwealth Care Alliance Member Services department to determine if prior authorization is needed.